S100 Computers

 VI1.
 This is the keyboard input interrupt.
 Whenever a keyboard key is pressed this interrupt is triggered.
 The interrupt inputs the keyboard character(s) and places it in the BIOS keyboard buffer.
 In this BIOS we input data from our Propeller driven Console IO board.
 Unfortunately I did not include interrupt capabilities on the early versions of that board.
 A serious oversight!
 Fortunately there is a patch area on the board and an unused Propeller pin (pin 17).
 By adding one 74LS07 chip you can bring pin 17 to the S100 bus via an Open Collector output to S-100 line #5 (VI1).
 See the bottom of the page here for more details.

-The V2 of this board now incorporates that feature.
+The V2 and later versions of this board now incorporates that feature.

 Note MSDOS will not sign on unless these interrupts are implemented in hardware (typically with the MS-DOS Support Board)